molML/BME_data_analysis/doc_programming_02_complexity.md

 loops, and adding one to that count.
 Each decision point represents a branch in the program's control flow, and each additional branch increases the complexity of the code.

-In mathematical terms, if we denote the number of decision points as "D", then the cyclomatic complexity is given by:
+In mathematical terms, the cyclomatic number (*V(G)*) for a single method or program can be computed as:

-M = D + 1
+*V(G)* = *E* - *N* + 2

-So if a program has, say, 10 decision points, its cyclomatic complexity would be 11.
+where *E* is the number of edges, and *N* is the number of nodes in the graph.
+If you're looking at a shortcut on how to compute the cyclomatic complexity, have a look at the slides ;)

 This provides a simple way to measure the complexity of a program's control flow and identify areas that may require attention or refactoring to improve its readability and maintainability.